 Dear Citrus Students/Parents,

-For all of our students and parents, both new and for those who will be returning to Citrus in 2017-18, we have created an accelerated credit recovery model for students that have previously failed courses.
-Previously failed classes are offered in a shorter academic window and this allows our students to demonstrate mastery of the material while recovering failed credits at a faster pace.
-This method leads some of our students to graduate early or return back to their home campus on track to graduate with their peers.
-In either scenario, our educational approach empowers our students so that they can chart a path to academic self-determination.
-We also offer courses in a semester setting.
-These classes, such as English 11 for our Juniors or English 12 for our Seniors, are conducted with the same equity and instructional integrity as any original credit course offered through-out our district High Schools.
+For all of our students and parents, that will be new to Citrus in 2018-19, here is some critical information for you.
+At Citrus, we have created an accelerated credit recovery model for students that have previously failed courses.
+Part of this system allows us to offer classes in both a quarter and semester setting.
+The courses that are offered in a semester setting are those classes at grade level that have not been failed.
+This method allows us to encourage our students to gain full instructional value in coursework they have yet to attempt in the past.
+Previously failed classes are offered in a shorter window and this allows students to demonstrate mastery of the material while recovering failed credits at a faster pace.
+This method leads some students to be able to graduate early or return back to their home campus on track to graduate with their peers.